openSUSE/news-o-o/_posts/2014-08-13-need-a-wallpaper-changer-for-gnome-try-variety.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-08-13 11:51:59+00:00
 layout: post
 link: https://news.opensuse.org/2014/08/13/need-a-wallpaper-changer-for-gnome-try-variety/
+slug: need-a-wallpaper-changer-for-gnome-try-variety
-title: "Need a Wallpaper Changer for GNOME?
-Try Variety!"
+title: Need a Wallpaper Changer for GNOME?
+Try Variety!
+wordpress_id: 18436
 categories:
 - Distribution
 ---

 openSUSE, despite the vastness of the www stating it's primarily a KDE distro, prides itself in offering a one stop shop for your operating system needs, regardless of your desktop environment preferences.
 And it's true.
 For a couple of months, I've been running openSUSE GNOME exclusively on my laptop.
 And it worked like a charm.
 But there was one problem.

 <!-- more -->